 English Honor Society Service

 Students must complete a total of six points of service to the field of English Language Arts to be considered eligible for EHS.
 Following acceptance, students must complete an additional 20 points of service per year to remain in active standing.
 Failure to complete service requirements will result in dismissal from the EHS.
-Service hours may be completed in any combination of the following:

 I. Grade Level Requirements